Illustration: Katarina Lernmark

 Zara Larsson – ‘Zinger’

-Artist and blogger Zara Larsson has created an international career for herself at 18 years of age.
+At the age of 18, artist and blogger Zara Larsson had already created an international career for herself.
 She has attracted attention for her witty social media posts on feminism, racism and sexism.
 Her Instagram photo showing herself wearing a condom on her leg proved that no man is too big to suit up.
 The post went viral.
 Twice in one year Larsson was named one of Sweden’s most powerful voices and has been called a ‘feminist genius’.

 Read more about Swedish music in 8 reasons why Sweden rocks.